 - Greedy algorithm: - 1.
 Sort c_i/a_i in descending order - 2.
 Set the variables to 1 until the knapsack is full - 3.
-One variable may become fractional and the rest zero - Linear programming duality shows that the greedy algorithm is correct
+One variable may become fractional and the rest zero - ► Linear programming duality shows that the greedy algorithm solves the problem correctly